Yvonne

 Want to keep in touch?

-I don't really do social media however you can sign up to my occasional email newsletters by popping your details in the contact form or emailing me.
+Please sign up to my occasional email newsletters by popping your details in the contact form.

 The Monday lunchtime class is on at